 New Hanover County is partnering with the Wilmington Chamber of Commerce, New Hanover County Schools, and Cape Fear Community College (CFCC) on an apprenticeship program to develop a workforce pipeline from our local high schools to successful careers and professional readiness.

-Community Investments and Resources to Ensure School Safety and Reduce Community Violence
+Community Investments & Resources to Ensure School Safety & Reduce Community Violence

 In 2019, New Hanover County’s Department of Social Services and Health Department consolidated to form a new Health and Human Services Department.
 Prior to this consolidation, the Department of Social Services and the Health Department were governed by their own boards and were not subject to New Hanover County personnel policies.
 Consolidating two distinct organizations into one cohesive department created an opportunity to develop a strategic plan for the newly consolidated Health and Human Services team to collaborate around a central vision, core mission, and desired outcomes.
 Working together towards one common purpose helped both organizations provide wrap around services to our residents and meet the needs of our community more effectively.

 The office of Strategy supported the New Hanover County Senior Resource Center to develop a five-year Master Aging Plan (MAP) that will shape the resources and services for older adults who have a wide range of needs, now and into the future.
 This is the first Master Aging Plan for New Hanover County and the first in the four-county region.

 The Master Aging Plan ensures New Hanover County has a comprehensive and coordinated approach to support and foster lifelong community engagement and well-being.
 The plan connects our older adults with the community and with one another; creates an inclusive, diverse, age-friendly strategic guide; and empowers our residents to thrive in New Hanover County.